Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-03-Configure-Message-Encryption.md

 ## Review
-In this lab, you will complete the following task:
+In this lab, you have completed:

 + Create a Mail Flow Encryption Rule using the Exchange admin center

+## You have successfully completed the lab